-Sec.
+(Section scheduled to be repealed on December 31, 2025) Sec.
 50. Fund audits.
-The Auditor General shall conduct as a part of its bi-annual audit, an audit of the Statewide 9-1-1 Fund and the Wireless Carrier Reimbursement Fund for compliance with the requirements of this Act.
+The Auditor General shall conduct as a part of its bi-annual audit, an audit of the Statewide 9-1-1 Fund for compliance with the requirements of this Act.
 The audit shall include, but not be limited to, the following determinations:

-(1) Whether detailed records of all receipts and disbursements from the Statewide 9-1-1 Fund and the Wireless Carrier Reimbursement Fund are being maintained.
+(1) Whether detailed records of all receipts and disbursements from the Statewide 9-1-1 Fund are being maintained.